Aslemammad/vite-plugin-cloudflare/README.md

 # vite-plugin-cloudflare 🔥

-Vite-plugin-cloudflare is a software for transforming & bundling cloudflare workers with shimming [modern node polyfills](https://github.com/Aslemammad/modern-node-polyfills) like `process`, `os`, `stream` and plenty of other node functions and modules using **Esbuild** and **Vite**!
+Vite-plugin-cloudflare is a plugin for transforming & bundling cloudflare workers with shimming [modern node polyfills](https://github.com/Aslemammad/modern-node-polyfills) like `process`, `os`, `stream` and plenty of other node functions and modules using **Esbuild** and **Vite**!

 - Universal Vite plugin